kyle-n/kyle-n.github.io/_posts/2021-04-10-job-hunting-fun.md

 Here are some things I was asked to do while job hunting:

 - Work as a contractor because the company forgot I said I'd be moving and didn’t want to file the paperwork in two states.
+That seemed reasonable, so I agreed.
 At the time, I did not know the school or state of my wife’s residency.[^1] The company waffled, then pulled the offer with no explanation.
 They did at least pay me for time spent on the technical screen.
 - Fill out a recruiter’s profile of me for him (Word doc and internal assessment and all).
 - Pass a cognitive test asking me to do basic arithmetic and convert fractions as fast as I could.
 - Take a personality test where I had to select adjectives I felt applied to me.